bdeckard92/dupUT/02-Lesson-Plans/11-Express/README.md

 Why are students learning Express.js?

-* Express.js is the most widely used Node.js server framework.
+* Express.js is the most widely-used Node.js server framework.
 * Express.js allows students to quickly create routes for static assets and API endpoints.
 * Express.js allows students to respond to requests using different `HTTP` methods and response codes.
 * Modular routes using Express.js reinforce the concept of separation of concerns, an important concept in object-oriented programming.